-Amazon go is the application of Computer Vision.
+Amazon go is an application of Computer Vision.
 A new concept of shopping.
-In start of 2017, Amazon unveiled a real-world grocery store with no checkout required Amazon Go, an 1800-square-foot retail space located in the company’s hometown of Seattle.
+In the start of 2017, Amazon unveiled a real-world grocery store with no checkout required.
+Amazon Go is an 1800-square-foot retail space located in the company’s hometown of Seattle.
 Amazon Go lets the shoppers just grab the items they want and leave.
-They get charged to their Amazon account afterwards.
+They get charged to their Amazon account afterward.
 It is currently in beta testing.

-It consists of a system that uses technology including RFID to detect when a shopper takes an item from the shelf, and then syncs the data to customer’s handheld device.
-This system keeps adding the items in the log as the shopper goes along it eliminates the need to go through a traditional checkup as the shopper goes along.
+It consists of a system that uses technology including RFID to detect when a shopper takes an item from the shelf and then syncs the data to the customer’s handheld device.
+This system keeps adding the items in the log as the shopper goes along it eliminates the need to go through a traditional checkup.
 When customers exit the store through the system senses that they’re leaving, adds up the items and charges their Amazon account.

-For example, if a user is purchasing an item from a retail location rather than user having to stop at cashier for “checkout” or any automated check station, because the items are already picked, identified and added to list belonging to the user.
+For example, if a user is purchasing an item from a retail location then the user doesn’t have to stop at the cashier for “checkout” or any automated check station, because the items are already picked, identified and added to list belonging to the user.
 User may now exit the location.
-When the user exists the location, it is automatically detected and user is charged on his Amazon account without having for him to stop.
+When the user exits the location, it is automatically detected and the user is charged on his Amazon account without having for him to stop.

 Amazon just requires you to scan your phone upon entering the store.
 Company’s “Just walk out” technology will detect what products you bought, what products you did not buy and what products you were interested in (like the products you checked out but did not buy) which can later be used in suggesting you what products you should buy while you are shopping online on Amazon.

 You will find almost all the items you usually buy from a local convenience store.
 For now, Amazon Go is only open for the company’s employees.
 The public opening is said to be scheduled after beta version and you can sign up to get an alert of when it is available for all.